zs0302/Leary-lab-manual/README.md

 ## Time Tracking Procedures

 Time tracking is required for each member since it can help us to manage your work and make a long-term plan for both of you and our projects.
 Also, time tracking helps us to assign you work effectively.
 REDCap is used to track your work hours every week.
 Through REDCap system, you need to submit some specific information:
-•	The record ID
+*	The record ID
-•	Data worked
+*	Data worked
-•	Your name
+*	Your name
-•	The project you worked
+*	The project you worked
-•	Number of hours you worked for each project
+*	Number of hours you worked for each project
-•	Type of your work
+*	Type of your work
-•	Details of your work
+*	Details of your work
 The time sheet you reported should be from Sunday to Saturday of last week.
 When finishing with time tracking, please email the screenshot of your time sheet to Ms. Kyeong and Dr. Leary.
-Then please make all the work you did have been uploaded to your BOX folder in order, and the time tracking procedures should be done by the end of Sunday.
+Then please make sure all the work you did have been uploaded to your BOX folder in order, and the time tracking procedures should be done by the end of Sunday.